Our Story

 For the past 7 years, Sue has taught animal behaviour in higher education.
 She is Senior Lecturer in Clinical Companion Animal Behaviour at Bristol Veterinary School, and Deputy Programme Director for the Veterinary Nursing and Companion Animal Behaviour degree.

 With her strong academic background and love of teaching, Sue excels at being ahead of the curve in evidence based practices.
-She takes great satisfaction in supporting people as they grow in confidence and ability—benefiting not just themselves, but also the animals they care for.
+She takes great satisfaction in supporting people as they grow in confidence and ability, benefiting not just themselves, but also the animals they care for.

 Sue shares life with Brian and Edna, her wire-haired dachshunds, who keep her on her toes.
 Together, they enjoy a variety of fun dog activities focused on enjoying life to the full and building their bond.
+At Oz Dogs, Sue supports cases and contributes to monthly strategy and ideas meetings, alongside her ongoing work in education.

 Helen with ‘Brenna’ the Kerry Blue Terrier